krbnite/krbnite.github.io/_posts/2017-09-15-The-YouTube-Reporting-API.md

 ```
 pip install --upgrade google-api-python-client
 ```
+Basically, if this looks confusing to you, then you have to slow down and learn a little Python.

 [More info](https://developers.google.com/api-client-library/python/start/installation).

-## Some Code to Whet Your Appetite / Hurt Your Brain
-### Creating Jobs
+## Using the Reporting API for the First Time
-What reports are avaialable to you via the Reporting API?
+What reports are available to you via the Reporting API?
 How do you set up a job?
+How and when do you use all those credentials we generated above?

+### Credentials
 There is a relevant [code snippet](https://developers.google.com/youtube/reporting/v1/reference/rest/v1/jobs/create) in the Reporting API's documentation that provides a bunch of complicated-looking functions built using the Google API.
-You can basically just use this code...but wtf does it do?
+You can basically just use this code to create jobs...but wtf does it do?

-Having never used Google's python libraries before, it looked like pure alienese, so I distilled the code into a more procedural format to make the code easier to follow and understand what does what (at least for someone new to the API).
+Having never used Google's python libraries before, it looked like pure alienese to me, so I distilled the code into a more procedural format to make the code easier to follow and understand what does what (at least for someone new to the API).